emoran/quickbooks-connector/README.md

 Installation and Usage
 ----------------------

-For information about usage and installation you can check our documentation at http://mulesoft.github.com/quickbooks-connector.
+For information about usage and installation you can check our documentation:
+<p> Quickbooks-Online at http://mulesoft.github.com/quickbooks-connector/online </p>
+<p> Quickbooks-Windows at http://mulesoft.github.com/quickbooks-connector/windows </p>

 Reporting Issues
 ----------------